 |Weight||5.4 kg (11.8 lb)|

-Execution of this download installs the Operating Systems for the CR6 and all integrated communication options to your computer.
+This download is for the CR6 datalogger.
+Execution of this download places the Operating System file(.obj) on your computer.
 It also updates the CRBasic Editor compiler and support files.
-The Device Configuration Utility is used to upload the Operating Systems to the CR6.

 EC100 Operating System.